ProximaNova/Booru-mass-editor/README.md

 # Booru mass editor
-Use this script to quickly edit individual images at websites runing older versions of Gelbooru.
+Use this script to quickly edit individual images at websites running Gelbooru software.
 It imporves the interface at `index.php?page=post&s=view&id=#`.

 Functionality (it works best on Firefox):
 * It works the best on Gelbooru Beta 0.1.11: what most hostnames (*.example.com) on booru.org use.
-* It sort of works on Gelbooru Beta 0.2.
+* It now works on Gelbooru Beta 0.2 (more featuers planned to be added).
-* It doesn't work at all on Gelbooru Beta 0.2.0 or Gelbooru Beta 0.2.5.
+* It now on Gelbooru Beta 0.2.0 or Gelbooru Beta 0.2.5 (more featuers planned to be added).

-It is not really a problem that this script only works on older versions of Gelbooru:
+<s>It is not really a problem that this script only works on older versions of Gelbooru:</s>
 * Gelbooru version Beta 0.1.11"
  * Users could post images with no tags resulting in the images having the "tagme" tag
  * Many boorus have vast image dumps with no tags (for example, 80% images at [meme.booru.org](http://meme.booru.org/index.php?page=forum&s=list) have no tags (out of 30,000 images total))